lfaucheux/PyLUCCBA/README.md

 #### Adding new dluc or input yields related data

+All the material required to add new dluc and/or input yields is provided with the package.
+However, these additions implies some substantive modifications.
 Please, contact me if you are interested in doing so.

 <hr>

 ## Format of results

- *The scripts that must be used to obtain the *results* presented in [Dupoux (2018)](https://www.researchgate.net/publication/304170193_The_land_use_change_time-accounting_failure) are contained in the [example](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/examples) folder.*

-  The generated results consists of three .xlsx files, namely [\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), [\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx)  and [\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) all three located in a folder that is named (by default) according to the arguments involved in the computation:
+  The generated results consist of three .xlsx files, namely [\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), [\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx)  and [\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) all three located in a folder that is named (by default) according to the arguments involved in the computation:

-•	[\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), which only displays the quantities associated to each flow, among which, emissions from the process of production, emissions from the cultivation of the feedstock, land use change impact from soil, land use change impact from biomass, etc.
+•	[\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx) displays the quantities associated to each flow, among which, emissions from the process of production, emissions from the cultivation of the feedstock, land use change impact from soil, land use change impact from biomass, etc.

-•	[\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx) which displays the monetary value of the different types of flows from both bioethanol and gasoline (“black”) depending of the carbon price scenario chosen in “study_case.py”.
+•	[\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx) displays the monetary value of the different types of flows from both bioethanol and gasoline (“black”) depending of the carbon price scenario that is chosen.

-•	[\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) which displays the net present values for both the uniform and the differentiated annualizations for the different types of flow again.
-All titles specify what is calculated.
-Note that “ut” refers to bioethanol quantities in tonne and “um” refers to bioethanol quantities in megajoules (MJ).
+•	[\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) displays the net present values for both the uniform and the differentiated annualizations for the different types of flow again.

 Note that each column has a title that is very verbose – so as to make things as explicit as possible – regarding what is calculated.
 When the prefix **ut_** appears in the title it means that it is calculated for one unit tonne of biofuel.
 When the prefix **um_** appears in the title, it means that it is calculated for one unit megajoule of biofuel.
 When nothing is specified, it takes into account the total quantity of biofuel produced.